textpattern/textpattern.github.io/brand/user-docs-guide.md

 If you pour over [software usability](#rely-on-software-usability) and the [embedded help tips](#rely-on-embedded-help-tips), the two main layers in this conceptual layering system, you gain a sense of where some material is needed or needs revised.
 And review of pages against new software releases is important, as well regular refinement of material when opportunities arise.
 Else, an editor may propose removing a page if it becomes a pointless outlier.
 A little content recycling across high-traffic locations is enough to trim a needless page.

 When [docs collaboration procedures](https://docs.textpattern.com/brand/#user-docs-procedures) are not throwing a 404, they will guide where to focus and on what.
-But for immediate purposes, it’s better to draft documentation when there’s an obvious need for a topic or type genre (specification, tutorial, FAQ, etc.), than to produce material without knowing it’s warranted.
+But for immediate purposes, it is better to draft documentation when there’s an obvious need for a topic or type genre (specification, tutorial, FAQ, etc.), than to produce material without knowing it’s warranted.
 Let the writing be dictated by the community’s demand, or its struggle around a pernicious problem, one prioritized piece at a time.
 Monitor the forum for repeating gripes and you’ll identify the _what_ part.
 Collaboration between author, editors, and doc-tree architects will take care of the _how_.

 #### Scope and depth of a page